-This is a natural knobby from Lighting Ridge Australia which has been rubbed down by an opal miner to expose the bright flashy blue opal color bar.
-The opal rub weighed 50cts and it cut a beautiful 9.10cts N1 black opal.
+This is a natural nobby from Lighting Ridge Australia.
+It has been rubbed down by an opal miner to expose the bright flashy blue opal color bar.
+The opal rub originally weighed 50cts and it cut to a beautiful 9.10 carat N1 black opal.

-The white Porcelain top has to be rubbed down to expose the colour.
-These white porcelain tops are rare and most of the time the opal will show bright electric blues.
+The white porcelain top has to be rubbed down to expose the colour.
+White porcelain tops are rare and most of the time the opal will show bright electric blues.

-We have an old Gem master cutting machine that’s around 20 years old and it just keeps going.
+We have an old Gem master cutting machine that is around 20 years old and it just keeps going.

 Place the opal on a dop stick so it is easier and more accurate to shape and polish.
-You can use quick drying super glue to stick the opal on the dop stick and when you are finished cutting you can place the dop in the freezer for few minutes and stone flick off easy.
+You can use a quick drying super glue to stick the opal on the dop stick and when you are finished cutting you can place the dop in the freezer for few minutes and stone will flick off easily.

-We have used green jewellers wax and a small methylated Bunsen burner.
+We have used green jewellers wax and a small methylated bunsen burner.
 Quickly heat the back of the stone so it is dry and then heat the wax and slowly drip or smear onto the opal.
 Than you just need your fingers to rub around edge to make a smooth finish.
 Many cutters burn their fingers doing this and it does take practice.
 Now with the dob stick you can control, shape the opal and start getting it ready for polishing.

-Final stage is to use lapsa polishing powder on the last lap.
-Pig leather can be used for this or the new Gemshow lapidary polishing disk. use a small amount of polish and be sure to remove all scratches.
+The final stage is to use a lapsa polishing powder.
+Pig leather can be used for this or the new gemshow lapidary polishing disk.
+Use a small amount of polish and be sure to remove all scratches.

-After purchasing parcel of rough opal, never cut the most promising piece rough opal.
+After purchasing a parcel of rough opal, never cut the most promising piece of rough opal.
 Always start on small pieces so you understand how the opal will cut.
-Start by rubbing small corner of piece to determine which side faces the best.
-Some grey rough will have black centre so also rub on grey pieces before you start on black.
+Start by rubbing a small corner of the piece to determine which side faces the best.
+Some grey rough will have a black centre so also rub on the grey pieces before you start on the black.

-If large pieces crystal opals they will sometimes cut better display colour if cut at angle.
-It is alot of trial and error and no set rules with rubbing black opals.
+If you have large pieces of crystal opals they will sometimes cut better display colour if cut at an angle.
+There is alot of trial and error and no set rules with rubbing black opals.
 Except use common sense when cutting black opal.
 Cut small pieces and understand how the parcel will cut.

 Even on the opal fields some opal mines will vary on composition on each layer as opal mined 20 feet down might be different to opal mined 40 ft down.

-Another problem new cutters find is that their new polishing wheels are to Sharp and rub away the thin colour bars on black opals.
-I have seen $800 parcel rough cut with sharp grinding wheels and only cut a $200 stone as the colour was rubbed away.
+Another problem new cutters come across is that their new polishing wheels are too sharp and rub away the thin colour bars on black opals.
+I have seen an $800 parcel rough cut with sharp grinding wheels and only end up with a $200 stone as the colour was rubbed away.

-With new opal cutting equipment it is always best to rub large rock or piece of potch against new grinding wheels.
-Opal cutting equipment can be home made or purchase commercial opal cutting equipment.
+With new opal cutting equipment it is always best to rub a large rock or a piece of potch against new grinding wheels.
+Opal cutting equipment can be home made or you can purchase commercial opal cutting equipment.